 METHOD Apply3x3Matrix(xyz, xyzmatrix)

-- In the pseudocode just given, 3x3 matrices are used to transform a linear RGB color to or from XYZ form.
-The matrix shown in
+- In the pseudocode just given, 3×3 matrices are used to transform a linear RGB color to or from XYZ form (see "Conversion Matrices Between XYZ and RGB").

 XYZTosRGBD50 can return sRGB colors with components less than 0 or greater than 1, to make out-of-range XYZ colors easier to identify.
-If that is not desired, each component of the sRGB color can be clamped to be in range using the idiom
+If that is not desired, then the sRGB color can be converted to an in-range one.
+There are many such gamut mapping conversions; for example, one such conversion involves clamping each component of the sRGB color using the idiom

 min(max(compo,0), 1), where